taurus-org/taurus/doc/source/users/ui/plot.rst

 Once you have customized the way the plot looks (see the `Plot Configuration dialog`_ section), you may want to save the settings for later use.
-This can be done using the `Store current settings` option from the `TaurusPlot context menu`_.
+This can be done using the `Save current settings` option from the `TaurusPlot context menu`_.

 This will save which curves should be plotted and how they should look.